MESAHub/mesa-website/08-faq.markdown

     ./build_and_test FAILED

-during installation, then please email mesa-users@lists.mesastar.org list, and

-+ attach the file `$MESA_DIR/MODULE/test/tmp.txt'

-where MODULE is replaced with the name of the module that failed.
+during installation, then please email mesa-users@lists.mesastar.org list.
+Follow [the instructions here][post] and also attach the file `$MESA_DIR/MODULE/test/tmp.txt', where MODULE is replaced with the name of the module that failed.
 The name of the module that failed should be printed on the line before the ./build_and_test message was printed.

 If the file tmp.txt file does not exist in the folder then run the tester program

     ./tester 2>&1 | tee tester.log

-and send the tester.log file to the mesa-users@lists.mesastar.org list.
-If the tester program does not exist then contact the mesa-users@lists.mesastar.org list.
+and also attach tester.log file to your mesa-users message.
+If the tester program does not exist, state that in your message.

 # PGPLOT and pgstar